Imperialism: Age of Imperialism

+Imperialism has been present and prominent since the beginning of history, and its most intensive phase occurred in the Axial Age.
+But the concept of the Age of Imperialism refers to the period pre-dating World War I. While the end of the period is commonly fixed in 1914, the date of the beginning varies between 1760 and 1870.
+The latter date makes the Age of Imperialism identical with the New Imperialism.
+According to Historians Daniel Hedinger and Nadin Heé, the widespread use of the term "Age of Empire" for this specific period reflects a Eurocentric bias in terms of time.

-The Age of Imperialism, a time period beginning around 1760, saw European industrializing nations, engaging in the process of colonizing, influencing, and annexing other parts of the world.
-19th century episodes included the "Scramble for Africa."
+The Age saw European nations, helped by industrialization, intensifying the process of colonizing, influencing, and annexing other parts of the world.
+In the late 19th century, they were joined by the United States and Japan.
+Other 19th century episodes included the Scramble for Africa and Great Game.

 In the 1970s British historians John Gallagher (1919–1980) and Ronald Robinson (1920–1999) argued that European leaders rejected the notion that "imperialism" required formal, legal control by one government over a colonial region.
 Much more important was informal control of independent areas.
 According to Wm.
 Roger Louis, "In their view, historians have been mesmerized by formal empire and maps of the world with regions colored red.
 The bulk of British emigration, trade, and capital went to areas outside the formal British Empire.
 Key to their thinking is the idea of empire 'informally if possible and formally if necessary.'"
 Oron Hale says that Gallagher and Robinson looked at the British involvement in Africa where they "found few capitalists, less capital, and not much pressure from the alleged traditional promoters of colonial expansion.
 Cabinet decisions to annex or not to annex were made, usually on the basis of political or geopolitical considerations."